By Dr. Dana Leigh Lyons, DOM, AP

 Ahhh….ancient Chinese secret.
 Not really.
 But it is an art as well as a science.
 It’s also a partnership—between patient and doctor, self and support.

 We are here as doctors and guides skilled in the synergistic application of proven strategies using powerful tools.
-Those tools include Customized Eating Planning, herbal therapy, acupuncture and physical movement.
+Those tools include Alchemist Eating, herbal therapy, acupuncture and physical movement.
 And since patterns, relationships and beliefs surrounding food and eating run deep and affect every part of our being, a patient’s individually tailored protocol may also include guided meditation or shamanic healing.

 In addressing the root of the pattern as well as branch symptoms, we treat your whole body-mind.
 We also rely on you as an active partner in the process.